TYY1104641X/LDPC-codes/README.md

 The LDPC decoder is achieved by transmitting likelihood message over the tanner graph and simulated by MATLAB.

-I will continue updating the algorithm that transmit the log-likelihood message.
+I have achieved the decoding algorithms by transmitting both the likelihood probability and the log-ratio of probability.

-Please test the example by running main.m over MATLAB
+Please test the example by running main.m and main_log_LDPC over MATLAB

+   main--test LDPC decoding by passing likelihood probability

+   main_log_LDPC--test LDPC decoding by passing the log-ratio probability